-The Ministries have completed the review of existing prescribed instruments (100%).
 Ministries have instituted processes to ensure screening of new applications in areas affected by SP Plan policies and applying appropriate conditions.
 These processes include: staff training; guidance documents; resource library; protocols; mapping tools; and standard operating policies.

-For 2019, the Ontario ministries have reported that the following number of applications within the North Bay-Mattawa SP Area were reviewed: seven (7) pesticide permits including four (4) where a significant threat was managed through conditions on the permit.
+For 2020, the Ontario ministries have reported that the following number of applications within the North Bay-Mattawa SP Area were reviewed: seven (7) pesticide permits including five (5) where a significant threat was managed through conditions on the permit.